patricklbell/chemical_visualizer/README.md

 See the result at https://patricklbell.github.io/chemical_visualizer/.

 ## Building
-The build system is modified from https://github.com/lukka/CppOpenGLWebAssemblyCMake and requires Docker.
-Note that while the build system supports building natively, this is untested (won't work) since main already builds natively.
+The Emscripten build system is modified from https://github.com/lukka/CppOpenGLWebAssemblyCMake and requires Docker.
+Native building is also supported, see instructions below.

 ### With VSCode using Docker